-Limited liability company agreement
+Limited liability company agreement:

-- o In Delaware, the agreement which is referred to in Texas as the company agreement is referred to as the limited liability company agreement. - The term "limited liability company agreement" is broadly defined in DLLCA § 18-101(7) to be the principal governing document of a Delaware LLC and to encompass "any agreement ... written, oral or implied, of the member or members as to the affairs of a limited liability company or its business." - A limited liability company agreement is not subject to any statute of frauds (including § 2714 of Title 6).
+- In Delaware, the agreement is referred to as the limited liability company agreement (referred to in Texas as the company agreement). - The term "limited liability company agreement" is broadly defined in DLLCA § 18-101(7) to be the principal governing document of a Delaware LLC and to encompass "any agreement ... written, oral or implied, of the member or members as to the affairs of a limited liability company or its business." - A limited liability company agreement is not subject to any statute of frauds (including § 2714 of Title 6).
 Del.
 Code Ann. tit.
-6, § 18-101 (West). - A member, manager, or assignee of an LLC is bound by the LLC agreement whether or not a signatory thereto. - An LLC agreement may be amended according to its terms or, if the LLC agreement does not provide for its amendment, its members' unanimous approval. - o Single member LLCs are expressly authorized.
+6, § 18-101. - A member, manager, or assignee of an LLC is bound by the LLC agreement whether or not a signatory thereto. - An LLC agreement may be amended according to its terms or, if the LLC agreement does not provide for its amendment, its members' unanimous approval. - Single member LLCs are expressly authorized.